charlieccarey/rdoc/README.md

 We had pretty good success on our larger training sets from automated discovery using MeSH terms to query pubmed.
-(80-90% correct predictions to positive and negative categories.
-See figure.)
+(80-90% correct predictions to positive and negative categories).

-TODO: add figure here.

 We binned the results to true / false postive and true / false negative categories in our confusion matrices.
 However, the primary